Use the Transformation Menu

 Hides the step from the PDI client canvas.

-If you hide the step, you will need to open the transformation or job XML file and hand edit it to view it again.
+Caution: if you hide the step, you will need to open the transformation or job XML file and hand edit it to view it again.
 For more details, see the troubleshooting section.

 |Detach||Detaches the step or entry from the transformation or job.|